Skip to content

 'Art only exists if it is written about.'

-At the presentation at the Netherlands Film Festival of the Louis Hartlooper Prize for Film Journalism, not a Golden Calf will be handed over, but a Black Mirror.
-In ancient times tool for viewing, now token of appreciation for a contribution to written film culture.
+At the presentation at the Netherlands Film Festival of the Louis Hartlooper Prize for Film Journalism will not be handed a Golden Calf, but a Black Mirror.
+In ancient times a tool for viewing, now a token of appreciation for a contribution to written film culture.

 Members of various film trade associations will designate the winner.
 Some believe there is no such thing,